ODMA: On-Demand Memory Allocation Strategy for LLM Serving on LPDDR-Class Accelerators: Implementation

 \subsection{Predictor Instantiation}

-We instantiate a DistilBERT-scale encoder (66M parameters) with a regression head for $\hat{L}$ and a classification head for coarse buckets (to gauge uncertainty), following S3’s predictor sizes~\cite{s3}.
-Inputs include tokenized prompts and lightweight request metadata.
-Inference latency is on the order of milliseconds and memory footprint $\sim$300\,MB, modest relative to LLM decoding.
+We instantiate a DistilBERT-scale encoder with 66M parameters, following the design of S3~\cite{s3}.
+Predictor inputs include tokenized prompts along with lightweight request metadata.
+Predictor inference latency is on the order of milliseconds and is negligible relative to end-to-end LLM decoding latency, making the overhead acceptable in practice.
+We implement a concurrent predictor using micro-batching: incoming requests are opportunistically aggregated into small batches and executed jointly to improve device utilization.
+As request arrival rates increase, batch formation becomes more consistent, amortizing per-batch overhead and reducing the average \emph{per-request} predictor inference latency, as shown in \Cref{fig:predlat}.

+Unless otherwise specified, the reported predictor latency measures only the predictor execution time—including micro-batch formation and model inference—but excludes LLM prefill and decoding time.
+This isolates the incremental overhead introduced by \method’s predictor.
+The predictor outputs both the length estimate $\hat{L}$ and the uncertainty score $u$, enabling risk-aware allocation without frequent retraining; workload drift is instead handled through online updates to bucket boundaries.